alvinf7989/sep11-freedom-project/prep/plan.md

 #### Beyond MVP

-- [ ] Create Background Music in Fl Studio/Ableton
+- [ ] Create Background Music using Ableton Live
 - [ ] Create Unique Obstacles in Photoshop
 - [ ] Create Bakcground in Photoshop and send it to my DOE Account